edugonzaloalmorox/mdneuzerling.com/content/post/2020-07-05-deploying-r-models-with-mlflow-and-docker/index.md

 2.  supporting the importation of all declared imports within a NAMESPACE file (which would cover the above `%>%` issue), and
 3.  providing better support for S3 dispatch.

 I'd be cautious of doing this sort of global package import with arbitrary packages (it would fall apart as soon as it encounters compiled code), but I think it's suitable for package workflows or "models as packages".
+I've also heard of [a package called `defer`](https://github.com/lbartnik/defer) which may do some of the above, although I haven't looked into it.

 I've outlined some approaches here for accommodating a package workflow with `carrier`, so there's possibly some room here for me to contribute.